Champions for Children with Disabilities

 - Be free from restraint, time out, seclusion, restrictive intervention, or other prohibited procedure

-- Reasonable observance of cultural and ethnic practice and religion
+- Have reasonable observance of cultural ethnic religious practices

 - Be free from bias and harassment regarding race, gender, age, disability, spirituality, and sexual orientation

-- Be informed of and use the license holder's grievance policy and procedures, including knowing how to contact persons responsible for addressing problems and to appeal
+- Be informed of and use the license holder’s grievance and appeal policies and procedures, including knowing how to contact persons responsible for addressing problems and to appeal

 - Assert these rights personally, or have them asserted by the person’s family, authorized representative, or legal representative, without retaliation